sharongloria/SalesManagerDashboard/README.md

 Data Sources
 Data sourced from Kaggle - Five Excel files used:
-                              3 dimension tables and 2 fact tables Objectives
+                              3 dimension tables and 2 fact tables.
+Objectives
 Show if monthly and yearly sales met their targets Display what products were sold and to which customers